 Variable a is assigned the first value of the first object that has a non-zero (that is, True) value or, in the example above, the value None if b, c, and d are all False.
 This is a common and well understood practice.
-However, trouble can be introduced when functions or other constructs with side effects are used on the right side of a Boolean operator:
+Difficulty can arise, however, if a value such as 5 (for c) is included, then a will receive the value 5 instead of True or False.